ziembadominika/mountainCrudApp/README.md

 # About

 ##### Backend and REST application uses Database(MySQL) and Spring Boot.
-An application that combines my two passions: coding and mountains.
+The application that combines my two passions: coding and mountains.
 Still working on it.

 * search for mountains by name, height, country or continent
 * mountains rating